zexianLIPolyU/RSP_SIABLE/README.md

-# RSP & SIABLE
-The Matlab (QCLAB) implementation of recursive state preparation (RSP) and single ancilla block encoding protocol (SIABLE) using as less CNOT gates as possible.
+The Matlab implementation of recursive state preparation (RSP) and single ancilla block encoding protocol (SIABLE) using as less CNOT gates as possible, this encode is biuld upon the [QCLAB](https://github.com/QuantumComputingLab/qclab)

-## Recursive State Preparation (RSP)
+# Recursive State Preparation (RSP)

 ## Comparison of the number of C-NOT gates between proposed recursive state preparation method (RSP) and other state preparation algorithms.